Organic fertilizer: Human waste

-Others

 Farming application

 In non-organic farming, a compromise between the use of artificial and organic fertilizers is common, often using inorganic fertilizers supplemented with the application of organics that are readily available such as the return of crop residues or the application of manure.

 Cover crops are also grown to enrich soil as a green manure through nitrogen fixation from the atmosphere; as well as phosphorus (through nutrient mobilization) content of soils.

 Fertilizer trees aid organic farming by bringing nutrients from the depths of the soil, and by assisting in the regulation of water usage.

 Leguminous cover crops or fertilizer trees are also grown to enrich soil as a green manure through nitrogen fixation from the atmosphere; as well as phosphorus (through nutrient mobilization) content of soils.

 Comparison

-Nutrient density
+Bulk density

-In general, the nutrients in organic fertilizer are both more diluted and also much less readily available to plants.
+In general, the nutrients in organic fertilizers are both more diluted and also much less readily available to plants.
 This may be however desired as a form of slow-release fertilizer containing insoluble nitrogen.
 By their nature, organic fertilizers increase physical and biological nutrient storage mechanisms in soils, mitigating risks of over-fertilization.
 Organic fertilizer nutrient content, solubility, and nutrient release rates are typically much lower than mineral (inorganic) fertilizers.

 A University of North Carolina study found that potential mineralizable nitrogen (PMN) in the soil was 182–285% higher in organic mulched systems than in the synthetics control.

 There do exist 'fast-release' organic fertilizers with a risk of fertilizer burn.
 These include uncomposted animal manures, fish emulsion, blood meal, and urine.
 Composting converts nitrogen in these sources into more stable forms (with some loss).